This is a big question on many people's minds who are charged with a sex crime in the state of California.

 - whether the prosecutor and judge perceive that you are a danger to commit further sex crimes, either against adults or against children.

-Put simply, the more likelihood that you might commit a sex crime against a child would definitely be a scenario where they're going to want you to register as a sex offender.
+Put simply, the more likely you might commit a sex crime against a child would be a scenario where they're going to want you to register as a sex offender.

-Now, it's very questionable whether you should have to plead to a sex-related offense and then you're in a position where you could potentially avoid registering as a sex offender.
+Now, it's very questionable whether you should have to plead for a sex-related offense.
+Then you're in a position where you could potentially avoid registering as a sex offender.

 Pleading Guilty to Certain Sex Crimes

-Probably the biggest thing that is difficult to grasp who are charged with sex crime offenses and who are thinking about whether or not they are going to register as a California sex offender is that, it's the charge that determines whether or not you have to register as a sex offender.
+Probably the biggest thing that is difficult to grasp who is charged with sex crime offenses and who is thinking about whether or not they will register as a California sex offender is that it's the charge that determines whether or not you have to register as a sex offender.

-I have a lot of people who are charged with sex crimes and the prosecutors want them to plead guilty to a particular charge, and they're saying, I will plead guilty to that but I don't want to register as a sex offender.
+I have many people charged with sex crimes, and the prosecutors want them to plead guilty to a particular charge, and they're saying, I will claim guilty to that, but I don't want to register as a sex offender.

-What they're not getting is, just by virtue of pleading guilty to a particular offense, that is what is determining whether they have to register as a sex offender.
+They're not getting is, just by pleading guilty to a particular offense, that is determining whether they have to register as a sex offender.

-For example, if they pled guilty to a Penal Code 261 PC rape charge, which is a mandatory registerable offense.
+For example, if they pled guilty to a Penal Code 261 PC rape charge, a mandatory registerable offense.

-Then, if prosecutor and judge said they didn't have to register as a sex offender, they would both be violating the law and they would end up with a big problem, because you can't circumvent that requirement to register as a sex offender in certain sex crimes.
+Then, if the prosecutor and judge said they didn't have to register as a sex offender, they would both be violating the law and end up with a big problem because you can't circumvent that requirement to register as a sex offender in particular sex crimes.